eoy/spree_paytrail/README.md

 # Spree Paytrail

-A [Spree](http://spreecommerce.com) extension to allow payments using Paytrail
+A [Spree](http://spreecommerce.com) extension to allow payments using Paytrail, heavily inspried by spree-pp-website-standard and spree_gateway

 ## Before you read further